 Atom typing behavior

 To use a classical forcefield each atom should be given a type, and a partial charge.
 The power of the UFF forcefield is that this atomtyping is done automatically.
 For other force fields the atomtyping for most systems still has to be done by hand, possibly with the help of an external program.
-Unlike UFF parameters, the availabe parameters for the other available force fields typically cover only a fraction of all chemical elements.
+Unlike UFF parameters, the available parameters for the other available force fields typically cover only a fraction of all chemical elements.
 Nonetheless, experimental atomtyping options are available for small organic molecules (GAFF), and for biological systems (AMBER).

 UFF